taltolo/pytest_homework/assignment/README.md

 than in the comand line run: pytest -q .\test_api.py

 If you prefer to run the Dockerfile
-In the project directory run:
-docker build -t "imagename" .
-docker run "imagename"
+In the project directory run: docker build -t "imagename" . than run: docker run "imagename"